kimoppalfens/kimoppalfens.github.io/_posts/2017-11-23- CoMGMT usecase - Part 3.md

 Unless you are very familiar with each workload and how management difference between Intune and Configmgr, I would advise to start 1 workload at a time in Pilot.
 This allows you to evaluate each and every workload separately and doesn't overly complicates troubleshooting (if needed).

 In my particular case I will start with "Compliance Policies" in Pilot.
-In the follow-up Blog posts we will continue with "Conditional Access" and that will handle more in depth why we started with the "Compliance Policies" workload.
+In the follow-up blog posts we will continue with "Conditional Access" and that will explain more in depth why we started with the "Compliance Policies" workload here.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/CoMgmt/Comgmt3.PNG)